ShrutiParulekar/A-B-Testing-for-E-Commerce-Webpage-Conversion-Enhancement/README.md

 Hypotheses:

-Null Hypothesis (H0): The conversion rate of the old page is equal to or higher than the conversion rate of the new page.
+Null Hypothesis (H0): The conversion rate of the old page is equal to or higher than the conversion rate of the new page. <br>
 Alternative Hypothesis (H1): The conversion rate of the new page is higher than the conversion rate of the old page.

 ## Dataset